Left Continue shopping

 Animal model

-Crude EPS from submerged culture were tested in streptozotocin-induced diabetic rats and ex vivo goat eye lenses.
-Results included reduction in blood glucose levels, improvement in antioxidant markers, and delay of cataract progression in the ex vivo lens model.
-No human clinical data exist; these are preclinical findings only.
+This is the card that lines up with the folk medicine.
+Crude EPS from submerged culture went into streptozotocin-induced diabetic rats and ex vivo goat eye lenses, and the results included lower blood glucose, better antioxidant markers, and slower cataract progression in the lens model.
+Keep it in proportion, though: these are preclinical findings only, with no human clinical data anywhere behind them.

-Evidence quality — important caveat All biomedical data above are from in vitro assays or animal models.
-No randomized controlled trials, phase I–III studies, or controlled observational studies in humans have been conducted with Phellinus badius extracts or EPS.
-The preclinical results are scientifically interesting but do not constitute evidence of efficacy or safety in humans.
-No health claims should be based on this data.
+Evidence quality: important caveat Everything above comes from in vitro assays or animal models.
+There are no randomized controlled trials, no phase I–III studies, and no controlled observational human studies on Phellinus badius extracts or EPS.
+The preclinical results are scientifically interesting, and I find them genuinely so, but they are not evidence that any of this works or is safe in people.
+Do not build a health claim on them.

-No GC-MS or GC-olfactometry study specifically identifying volatile compounds responsible for any odor or flavor in Phellinus badius has been published.
-The compound or compounds responsible for any scent in this species have not been identified in analytical chemistry literature.
-Related white-rot fungi such as Trametes versicolor and Coriolopsis gallica have documented volatile profiles associated with lignin breakdown, but those data are from different species and cannot be assumed to apply to P. badius.
-This is an open research gap.
+Here is a gap that still surprises me.
+Nobody has run a GC-MS or GC-olfactometry study to nail down the volatile compounds behind any odor or flavor in Phellinus badius.
+Whatever gives this species a scent, if it has a real one, has simply never been identified in the analytical chemistry literature.
+Related white-rot fungi like Trametes versicolor and Coriolopsis gallica do have documented volatile profiles tied to lignin breakdown, but those are different species, and I would not assume their chemistry carries over to P. badius.
+This is an open question waiting for somebody with a headspace analyzer.

-Bay Polypore (Phellinus badius) is not a species that dominates field guides or supplement shelves, but its scientific profile is more interesting than its modest bracket-fungus appearance suggests.
+For a mushroom you cannot eat and cannot easily grow, Bay Polypore (Phellinus badius) keeps earning space in my head.
+It is not a species that owns the field guides or the supplement shelves, but its scientific profile is a lot more interesting than that modest brown bracket lets on.

 A world record in fungal halogen chemistry